 Since I’ve shared why I love this cleaning system so much, it seems only fitting I give you the play-by-play of how I actually go about using this checklist into my daily routine.

-After everyone has eaten and the dishes are cleared (one area of the checklist is marked off) I get the kids dressed and ready for school.
+After everyone has eaten and the dishes are cleared (one area of the checklist is marked off), I help get the kids dressed and ready for school.
 They also have a morning routine such as making their beds, bringing their dirty clothes hamper downstairs, and helping tidy up their rooms before they head off to school.

 That’s the beauty of the Motivated Moms Checklist…. the tasks naturally fit into your routine and you develop the habit of tidying up without even making any effort!

-Usually my mid morning most of the daily cleaning tasks are accomplished for the day with the exception of meal preps and cleanups and the end of the day chores which include cleaning the kitchen and prepping for the day ahead.
+Usually, by mid-morning, most of the daily cleaning tasks are accomplished for the day with the exception of meal preps and cleanups and the end-of-the-day chores which include cleaning the kitchen and prepping for the day ahead.

 Ready to try Motivated Moms for Yourself?

-Here’s the fun news for you, the Motivated Moms Checklist is available in two different formats:
+Here’s the best news for you, the Motivated Moms Checklist is available for only $12 per year!!!!

 If one of your goals this year is to create small routines to help you get back on top of the cleaning and get your house in order, I HIGHLY recommend the Motivated Moms Checklist.

-With the sale running through January 4th, you can invest in a cleaning system that will not only save you time but also your sanity for the price of on Starbucks latte!
+For only $12 per year, you can invest in a cleaning system that will not only save you time but also your sanity for the price of two Starbucks lattes!